mwhite4/multiscaleCrossoverPatterning/README.md

 Mathematica scripts (.nb files) may need to be unzipped.

 ## Demo
 - Data associated with the above paper has been deposited in a public repository.
-It also serves the purposes of a demo dataset and can be accessed via the following link:
+It also serves the purposes of a demo dataset and can be accessed via https://doi.org/10.7910/DVN/5LEWYF.
-- ## MW: add link once DOI is obtained

 - File MP_outputAnalysisOf100ControlSimulations.pdf shows an example output for simulting and analyzing data using MP_MathematicaScriptForSimulatingAndAnalyzingControlDataset.nb.
 Each row is a separate simulated intensity profile.
 The first column is the simulated intensity profile.
 The middle column is the corresponding fourier transform in k-space.
 The third column is the corresponding fourier transform in position space.

 ## Instructions for use